Earth Day 2013 – 5 Things YOU Can Do

 The second most common type of leak has to do with an improperly adjusted or broken

 fill (ballcock) valve.
-To check for this take the lid off of the toilet tank, flush, and see if
+To check for this, take the lid off the toilet tank, then flush the toilet, and see if water drains into the overflow tubes when the tank is full.